aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/working-with-documents/save-a-webpage-in-a-word-document/_index.md

 ## Resource URI

-[Swagger UI](https://apireference.aspose.cloud/words/#/WordsDocument/LoadWebDocument) lets you call this REST API directly from the browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/WordsDocument/LoadWebDocument) lets you call this REST API directly from a browser.

 ## cURL Example